SSobol77/Say-Salomon/README.md

-Please note that in the code above, you should replace 'YOUR_API_KEY' with your own Eden AI API key.
+Please note that in the code above, you should replace '🔑 Your_API_Key' with your own Eden AI API key.
 After making the respective requests, you will receive results in JSON format from which you can extract the required data.

 Remember to handle possible errors and exceptions when making requests to the Eden AI API.